 In this editorial, Harm Tiddens comments on the paper by Konstan and Ratjen (abstract below) discussing the importance of early treatment of CF lung disease using dornase alpha and emphasising the need to preserve healthy lungs.
 Harm Tiddens reminds us that normal spirometry does not exclude chronic lower airway inflammation, infection and structural damage.
 He points out that large controlled trials tell us only about the group and not whether the patient in front of us will respond to a particular treatment.
 Until there are more reliable prediction models that allow us to predict outcome from an intervention for an individual based on key characteristics we are stuck with “one size fits all”.
 He supports the view of Konstan and Ratjen that there is ” a greater role for dornase alpha therapy in early treatment of CF where it may help preserve lung function and potentially extend survival”.

-Dr Harm Tiddens (figure 15) of the Erasmus Medical Center in Rotterdam, is one of Europe’s most active paediatricians who has researched and published on a very wide variety of CF subjects particularly relating to accurate early diagnosis, various imaging techniques and treatments.
+Dr Harm Tiddens (fig. 32) of the Erasmus Medical Center in Rotterdam, is one of Europe’s most active paediatricians who has researched and published on a very wide variety of CF subjects particularly relating to accurate early diagnosis, various imaging techniques and treatments.

 Vandenbranden SL, McMullen A, Schechter MS, Pasta DJ, Michaelis RL, Konstan MW, Wagener JS, Morgan WJ, McColley SA.
 Investigators and Coordinators of the Epidemiologic Study of Cystic Fibrosis.
 Lung function decline from adolescence to young adulthood in cystic fibrosis.
 Pediatr Pulmonol 2012; 47:135-143.
 [PubMed].